lmeee/ambf_pbd_markdown/markdown.md

     - 3, make it differential (diff engine in stanford paper)
     - 4, fun control problem, para estimation

+  - complie and run https://github.com/google-research/tiny-differentiable-simulator .
+The project is successfully complie, still looking into how the make visualization work.
+Currently the meshcat visualizer only display empty scene.

 ## Spring 2021, Week 4 April 19th to Apr 25th
   - paper reading.
   - An collision demonstration between cube and ground. (https://drive.google.com/file/d/1GeY8Tnkrtcw5uCQ4YiW2lXRtjfFOfCNB/view?usp=sharing) But did not add this constraint to the 2 dof robot now.